syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * ""

-Accepts the custom CSS class name that defines the specific user-defined styles and themes to be applied for the partial/complete elements of the Scheduler.
+Accepts the custom CSS class name that defines specific user-defined styles and themes to be applied for partial or complete elements of the Schedule.

 #### Example

-To apply the custom css class name to the Scheduler and to customize only the background color of its header element,
+To apply custom css class name to the Schedule and to customize only background color of its header element,

 {% highlight html %}